 Any individual covered by this policy who believes that he or she has been subjected to harassment should contact the ISAE President or another Society Officer, as appropriate.
-He or she will be asked for written evidence (as outlined below), but is not required or expected to discuss the concern with the alleged offender (although this may be an option to be discussed).
+He or she is not required or expected to discuss the concern with the alleged offender.
 All complaints will be treated seriously and be investigated promptly.
 Confidentiality will be honoured to the extent possible.